 An environmental review must be performed before funds, regardless of source, are committed to a project.

 The passage of The Bipartisan Infrastructure Law (BIL) is a once in a lifetime national investment into our nation's infrastructure.
 To access this money, towns and communities must first be able to scope out an eligible project.
-GIS data collection is a one of the quickest and most efficient ways to understand the needs of your system.
-GIS mapping is an ideal to start to conduct a condition assessment, prioritize needs, develop an asset inventory, or estimate upgrade costs.
+GIS data collection is one of the quickest and most efficient ways to understand the needs of your system.
+GIS mapping is an ideal way to start to conducting a condition assessment, prioritizing needs, developing an asset inventory, or estimating upgrade costs.

-For an Operation and Maintenance (O&M) manual to be easy to use it must have a simple structure.
-For the manual to be effective, vital information must be easy to find, quickly and efficiently.
-When developing the manual think about Who will be using the manual?
-Are they familiar with technical manuals?
+For an Operation and Maintenance (O&M) manual to be useful it must have a simple structure.
+Vital information must be easy to find, quickly and efficiently.
+When the Water Office develops a manual, we take into consideration who will be using the manual.
+Is the user familiar with technical manuals?
 Do they have a high school, trade school, or college education?
 How technically adept is the user?

 If these manuals are to benefit treatment system operations, they must be aimed at communicating to those individuals operating the facilities and not the design engineer.